 Best for Kids: Lifetime Youth Kayak Paddle

-Those looking to introduce their children to the sport for the first time can’t go wrong with the Lifetime Youth Kayak Paddle.
-At 72” in length, it’s perfectly sized for smaller hands, while the wallet-friendly price-tag is a bonus for families with more than one kid to shop for.
-The aluminum shaft breaks into two pieces for easy storage, while the asymmetrical polypropylene blades provide plenty of power without exerting too much pressure on your child’s joints.
-Best of all, the paddle weighs in at just 27.2 ounces.
+Those looking to introduce their children to the sport for the first time should consider this kid-sized option from Crooked Creek.
+At five feet in length, it’s perfectly sized for smaller hands, while the wallet-friendly price tag is a bonus for families with more than one kid to shop for.
+The shaft is made from lightweight anodized aluminum, while the symmetrical blades provide plenty of power without exerting too much pressure on your child’s joints.
+Best of all, the paddle weighs in at just two pounds.
 The only drawback is a lack of drip guards - although for most kids, getting wet is all part of the fun.

 Best Bent Shaft: Werner Powerhouse Fiberglass Bent Shaft Paddle